14 Questions You Should Ask a Lawyer for Estate Planning in Arizona

 1. How Much Will Your Initial Meeting Cost?

 The first thing you should always ask your lawyer is how much the first consultation is going to cost.
+Many estate planning attorneys offer different compensation models, such as flat fees or hourly rates, which you should understand before making a decision.
 This is because you may be planning to visit more than one lawyer before finalizing your choice.
 In this way, you can see if the law firm is going to charge you an upfront cost that may not be in line with your budget.

 Most estate planning lawyers offer a free consultation instead of doing hourly rate.
 A free consultation gives you the opportunity to see if if the estate planning lawyer is the right one for you.
 You will also know about their services and see if they have the right plan for your family before you hire the attorney.